 - Sharpness: if clean, oiled blades still pull or snag, they are likely dull and need sharpening or replacing.

 - Replacement: blades are consumable — replace worn sets rather than fighting a blunt blade.
-Browse clippers, trimmers and replacement blades.
+We stock replacement sets including the Wahl 2 Hole Blade Set for Senior/Magic and the Legend blade set.
+Browse all clippers, trimmers and replacement blades.

 Troubleshooting common clipper problems